What is Career Planning?

 Here are the benefits of career planning:

-• Stronger Professional Network: Regular informational interviews and networking rituals expand your circle of mentors, sponsors, and advocates.
+- Stronger Professional Network: Frequent informational interviews and networking rituals expand your network of mentors, sponsors, and advocates, reinforcing it.

 Summing Up